Loading...

 Indirect Cost Guidance

 We aim to structure grants in a way that is practical for our research partners, and that makes sense from a financial perspective.
 We commonly provide funding by periodic tranches during the overall duration of the project.
-We promote research partners to deliver results efficiently and effectively by open and honest constant dialogue about the resources required and progress achieved.
+We encourage our research partners to deliver results efficiently and effectively through open and ongoing dialogue about required resources and achieved progress.
 As grant proposals are developed and projects executed, we try to gain a complete and accurate understanding of the total costs to run the project and achieve its goals.

 Our founders prefer to use foundation contributions primarily to cover the direct costs of the projects that we have decided to support rather than to cover the indirect costs of the beneficiaries.
 However, we are aware that beneficiaries have certain general facilities and administrative expenses that are not directly related to the projects funded by the foundation but are necessary to support grant-funded projects or activities.
 We set this indirect cost policy taking into consideration the interests of both parties.